roytang/blog/content/notes/2018/06/1002544677361369089/index.md

   url: https://twitter.com/roytang/statuses/1002544677361369089/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156675220268912
+title: ''
 ---

-RT [@matvelloso](https://twitter.com/matvelloso/): Half of the time when companies say they need "AI" what they really need is a SELECT clause with GROUP BY.
+Half of the time when companies say they need "AI" what they really need is a SELECT clause with GROUP BY.

 You're welcome.